ridwanzal/scapy_pdfdump/README.md

 # scapy_pdfdump
-This is a simple guide how to use scapy to read capture file and visualize the data and dump in pdf document format The first thing to do
+This is a simple guide how to use scapy to read capture file and visualize the data and dump in pdf document format.
+.The first thing to do
-.
-Install Python 3 via package
+.Install Python 3 via package
-. then, install scapy, follow the instruction here https://thepacketgeek.com/scapy-p-02-installing-python-and-scapy/ .
-Before we begin you need to install *latex editor* like gummi.
+.then, install scapy, follow the instruction here https://thepacketgeek.com/scapy-p-02-installing-python-and-scapy/ .Before we begin you need to install *latex editor* like gummi.
 Type in your console
 ```
 # apt-get install gummi
 ```